nictsc/playwright-shop-scraper/readme.md

 ##  Business Problem

-E-commerce teams frequently need reliable access to product data for:
+E-commerce teams frequently need reliable access to product data for the following.
 - Price monitoring and competitor analysis
 - Assortment tracking and catalogue validation
 - Regression detection after UI or backend changes
 - Feeding downstream analytics, reporting, or decision systems

-Manual checks or ad-hoc scripts are:
+Manual checks or ad-hoc scripts are
 - Time-consuming
 - Error-prone
 - Difficult to maintain as websites evolve